10 Feb How To Speak Quickly But Clearly

 Breaking down Connected Speech

-Whether you choose to take Skype lessons or to continue with the video course (full course available this spring!), I will teach you how to link words together.
+Whether you choose to take Skype lessons or to continue with the video course (Complete Course available now!), I will teach you how to link words together.
 This way, you can mimic the shortcuts that native speakers take when they speak English.

 From skipping sounds altogether like in the word <postman> /ˈpəʊsmən/ to mastering the full range of /t/ sounds, you’ll find yourself gliding from word to word without a second thought.